Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 ### LLOQ

 The LLOQ can either be specified from the column of the measurement or from a separate column.
 In the first case, the LLOQ values in the measurement column must be preceded by a "<", e.g. "<0.2", where 0.2 is the LLOQ value.
-In the second case, there can only be one single LLOQ value for every dataset.
-In case there are several LLOQ values defined, the user is warned, and in case the user wants to proceed with the import, the highest of these LLOQs will be assumed for the whole dataset.
+In the second case, there can only be one single LLOQ value for every data set.
+In case there are several LLOQ values defined, the user is warned, and in case the user wants to proceed with the import, the highest of these LLOQs will be assumed for the whole data set.

 ### Configuring the error

-The error can be set to 'Arithmetic Standard Deviation' or 'Geometric Deviation'.
+The error can be set to '**Arithmetic Standard Deviation**' or '**Geometric Deviation**'.
 Since the geometric deviation is dimensionless, it is not possible to specify a unit for it.
 Otherwise, the user can specify the unit either manually or by a column.
 The dimension of the measurement and the error unit, as well as their source (manually entered or specified by a column), have to be consistent.
 This is checked when loading the sheet, and data with inconsistent dimensions cannot be imported.

 When the unit is configured as manual input, the user must first select the "Dimension" from the drop-down, and then the corresponding units to this dimension will become available in the "Unit" drop-down menu.